B.A, M.A., Ph.D., Harvard University

 Honors seminars: Love and Capitalism; Banned: Transgression and Censorship in the Theatre; Theatre and Virtual Reality

-Alisa Zhulina is an artist-scholar, Assistant Professor of Theatre Studies in the Department of Drama, and affiliated faculty member in the Department of Russian and Slavic Studies.
-She holds a B.A. in History and Literature and a Ph.D. in Comparative Literature from Harvard University.
+Alisa Zhulina is an artist-scholar, Assistant Professor of Theatre Studies, and the Director of Theatre Studies in the Department of Drama.
+She is also an affiliated faculty member in the Department of Russian and Slavic Studies.

 Her research interests include the intersections between theatre studies and economic theory, political theatre, modern drama, European theatre history, Eastern European performance, and new media.
-Her writings have appeared in Theatre Journal, Theatre Survey, Modern Drama, and several edited volumes.
-Her current book project, Theatre of Capital, focuses on how theatre from the nineteenth century onward is invested in staging and challenging economic ideas.
+Her writings have appeared in Modernism/modernity, Theatre Journal, Theatre Survey, Modern Drama, Performance Research, and several edited volumes.
+Her book Theater of Capital: Modern Drama and Economic Life is forthcoming from Northwestern University Press.
 In addition to her scholarly work, Zhulina is a playwright and theatre director.
 She is the founder of Cacolet Collective, a performance group dedicated to exploring alternative economies through performance and public art.
-Her plays have been produced by Exquisite Corpse Company, at Dixon Place, New Perspectives Theatre, the Downtown Urban Arts Festival, Festival de Teatro Alternativo in Bogotá, Colombia, and elsewhere.
+Her plays have been produced by Exquisite Corpse Company, Floor Five Theatre Company, at Dixon Place, New Perspectives Theatre, the Downtown Urban Arts Festival, Festival de Teatro Alternativo in Bogotá, Colombia, and elsewhere.

 Zhulina was an Assistant Professor Faculty Fellow in the Department of Drama from September 2015 to August 2018.
 In 2012-2013, she was a pensionnaire étrangère at the École Normale Supérieure in Paris, France.
 She is a recipient of the Whiting Fellowship in the Humanities and the Minda de Gunzburg Center for European Studies Dissertation Research Fellowship funded by the Krupp Foundation.